Overview

 Course Structure

-This 9 month course runs annually from September to June (see below for more details on this year’s class dates), five days a week from 9am-5pm.
+This 9 month course runs annually from September to the start of July, five days a week from 9am-5pm.

 The course is broken down into 3 terms that progress in complexity.
-The Foundation Term runs from September to December, Intermediate Term runs January to April and Advanced Term runs April to June.
+The Foundation Term runs from September to December, Intermediate Term runs January to April and Advanced Term runs April to the start of July.

-The full Diploma cohort is divided into 6 classes with 16 in each.
+The full Diploma cohort is divided into 6 classes with 16 students in each.

 Teaching